rioot123/DiscordLink/README.md

 - UltimateChat

 Todo:
- - More usage of schedulers (Gamechat sender, Discord-Command sender, etc. to bulk up on send events.)
  - Integrate some parts into  Sponge-Discord-Lib, or merge the two (Like how we do it with spigot/bungee?)
  - Create an API and separate from implementation, so plugins can abstractly use it, and random class changes won't break shit.
  - Move verification commands over to the bungee version, allowing network-wide verification

- - Discord commands in the dm processor (dms you back.
-Would require a redesign of the bot system, and custom senders etc.)
+Changelog
+  - 1.5.0
+    - Moved chat handlers to use scheduler
+    - Allowed bot commands in DMs
     - !kits

-Changelog
+    - !prefix
+    - in game /prefix as well.
+    - General refactor
+    - Made the repo a lot more easier to merge cross-versions.
+    - Made Sponge-Discord-Lib lazy-loadable before init.
+DL now lazy loads it, allowing DL to load on PRE, before AFTER_PRE.
+    - Overhaul of the sender system, and wrapped console senders.
+    - Overhaul of how discord commands send their responses.
+    - made !ranks in LP API 4.0 identical to API 5.0

   - 1.4.0
     - Updated to new JDA 4.2.0 release
     - General Codebase Refactors